Confronting my perpetrator and the world - NKMV CONFERENCE 2017

 Every one of us who has worked with survivors of violence have encountered the million dollar question: How do we get men to stop?
 How do we get them to give a shit about the violence women are subjected to within the patriarchy?

 First of all, let me say that as far as I am concerned, raising that question is not our duty.
-Men themselves should want to stop being giant shitsacks and forces of destruction that remain the biggest threat to the lives of women and children around the globe.
+Men themselves should want to stop being assholes and forces of destruction who remain the biggest threat to the lives of women and children around the globe.
 The fact that the average guy is able to sleep at night, knowing that fact to be true, baffles me.
 Fucking step up your shit, men.
 This is on you.

 Alright, so it's not our duty to get men to give a shit.
 But we're here today because we want to see the end of violence.
 And the bitter truth is that this will simply not happen while men don't give a shit.